autotraderuk/chaos-kraken/README.md

 As Auto Trader started their migration to public cloud and Kubernetes, the Chaos Kraken evolved into what is now known as Monkeynetes.

+Monkeynetes is used within Auto Trader to verify various behaviours of their [GKE](https://cloud.google.com/kubernetes-engine) based delivery platform.

 ## Usage

 ### Start-up